-According to research from Basware and MasterCard, only 20% of businesses have highly automated accounts payable processes that are optimized to effectively manage invoice payment.
+According to a poll by IOFM, only 9% of accounts payable (AP) leaders state their department is fully automated and a startling 14% of accounts payable departments process invoices and pay suppliers in a completely manual environment.
 Why?
 One reason is that the solution options can be overwhelming.
 In this blog post, we’ll help you navigate this undertaking with 7 essential criteria for e-invoicing.

-- Research e-invoicing options that automate both the sending and receiving of invoices.
 While many companies are currently doing one or the other (typically sending), a holistic approach will deliver the best ROI and fastest payback period.
-An integrated system that allows you to fully manage your e-invoicing sending and receiving will increase efficiency, cost savings and scalability.
+An integrated system that allows you to fully manage your e-invoicing sending and receiving will increase efficiency, cost savings, and scalability.

-- Ask about e-invoice archiving capabilities.
-There are many good reasons to move away from paper invoice archiving into electronic invoice archiving, such as reducing the space and resources needed to store invoices, maximizing data security and integrity and having an immediate, online access to any invoice you need.
+There are many good reasons to move away from paper invoice archiving into electronic invoice archiving, such as reducing the space and resources needed to store invoices, maximising data security and integrity and having an immediate, online access to any invoice you need.
 The results are improved efficiency and significant cost savings for most companies.
-It’s also a critical aspect of compliance for global organizations.
+It’s also a critical aspect of compliance for global organisations.
 Ensure you store the right documents for the right amount of time, purge them once that time period is up and have the ability to quickly access your documents to streamline processes and make audits easier.

 When you have specific productivity objectives you want to accomplish, the last thing you want is to spend time and money on e-invoicing software that, in the end, doesn’t allow you to reach your goals and doesn’t prepare you for the future.
 It can be challenging to evaluate different solutions, and each company will have unique needs.
 But looking for these seven capabilities will give you peace of mind that you know what’s essential.

 Choosing e-invoicing software – 7 tips: